|

 they differentiated the brands by having one focus on voice and text,

-while the other focusses on messaging, email, and data.
+while the other focuses on messaging, email, and data.

-HOWEVER, I believe in the long run, many of the strategies
+HOWEVER, I believe that in the long run, many of the

 that I explored previously will still need to be considered.

-point/conclusion here is that Sprint still has a lot of thinking (and
+The logical /conclusion here is that Sprint still has a lot of

-perhaps experimentation!) to do with how the handle the Virgin and
+perhaps experimentation!) to do with how to handle the Virgin and

 certain - things will not remain as they are; they never do!